zephyrproject-rtos/zephyr/doc/kernel/usermode/usermode_sharedmem.rst

 cannot support the same number of partitions as a MMU.

-This specific implementation adds a wrapper to simplify the programmers task of using the app_memmory subsystem through the use of macros and a python script to generate the linker script.
+This specific implementation adds a wrapper to simplify the programmers task of using the app_memory subsystem through the use of macros and a python script to generate the linker script.
 The linker script provides the proper alignment for processors requiring power of two boundaries.
-Without the wrapper, a developer is required to implement custom linker scripts for each processor the project.
+Without the wrapper, a developer is required to implement custom linker scripts for each processor in the project.

 The general usage is as follows.
 Define CONFIG_APP_SHARED_MEM=y in the proj.conf file in the project folder.
 Include app_memory/app_memdomain.h